donsheehy/datastructures/prose/05_deques_lls.md

 The classes, `TestListQueue` and `TestLinkedQueue`, extend both `unittest.TestCase` *and* `TestQueue`.
 This is called **multiple inheritance**.
 In other languages like C++ that support multiple inheritance, it is considered a bad design decision.
-However, in python, it is appropriate to use it for this kind of **mix in**.
+However, in Python, it is appropriate to use it for this kind of **mix in**.
 The only thing to remember is that the golden rule of inheritance should still be observed: **inheritance mean 'is a'**.